Contains the active ingredient clopidogrel

 Things you must do

-It may increase the risk of bleeding during an operation or some dental work.
-Therefore, treatment may need to be stopped
+Clopidogrel may increase the risk of bleeding during an operation or some dental work.

 Tell your doctor immediately if you are injured while taking clopidogrel.